t-rappos/auction-system/README.md

 - Security issues can be ignored due to trivial nature of software, user account should be designed to be replaced by a secure system after this project is complete.
 - User account verification can be ignored since this is a prototypical live website
+- The items used in this system are trivial, allowing items to be created by any user.
+In a video game system the items would have been obtained via the game before hand, or in a real-life bidding system a sold item would have to be verified as recieved (by the recipient) otherwise the sellers credibility would be devalued etc...

 ## 3.5 Non-functional Requirements